markos373/rcos-status-updates/summer_2019/week_02.md

 ## Notes

 > This is an optional section for any sort of information that does not fall under any of the other categories.
+I forgot to push week 1 status update.
+It is there now